hbatistuzzo/Diamonds_Henrique/README.md

 <br>

-This is all swell and good, but if we need a tangible equation to express the linear regression, `scikit-learn` comes in handy.
-With this tool we can also explicitly quantify the distance between the data points and the regression line, giving a measure of dispersion.
+This is all swell and good, but since there is a clear linear relationship between the variables, we could try implementing a predictive analysis on this dataset.
+This is where the `scikit-learn` library comes in handy.

 - We separate our variables:
     - X: predictive variables - or explicative variables (should be a **pandas dataframe or n-D numpy array**)
     - y: the variable you want to predict - or target (should be a **pandas series or 1-D numpy array**)

 In this case, say we want to predict `y = sales`  given the value I invest in `X = TV` advertising.
+This is an example of **supervised learning** / **supervised machine learning**, since the model is trained on labeled data, where the input (features) and output (target) are known.

 - `model.fit(X, y)` is the most important step in our linear regression.
 It will train our model.
 Specifically, it will calculate the values of the **intercept** and the **coefficients**.

-- After training our model, wecan use the method `model.predict(X)` to obtain a predicted value of `Sales` given a value of `TV`.
+- After training our model, we can use the method `model.predict(X)` to obtain a predicted value of `Sales` given a value of `TV`.
 Say we want to know the value our model predicts for `TV = 100`.
 We have to pass a dataframe like the one we've used to `train` our model.
 We can also predict several values at once, or even the whole dataset.
 The process is described in the code below:

 ```